 The Council shall provide in its budget for the fiscal year in which general obligation improvement warrants will mature such amount for the payment thereof as shall be estimated or determined to be owing thereon and unpaid at the maturity thereof after application of collections made prior to such maturity as provided in this Chapter.
 Such monies shall be placed in the Improvement Warrant Sinking Fund to repay outstanding warrants as needed.

-CHAPTER 17.19 - NORTHWEST TRANSPORTATION FUND
+NORTHWEST TRANSPORTATION FUND

-(Chapter added by Ordinance No. 177993, effective November 21, 2003.)
+(Added by Ordinance No. 177993, effective November 21, 2003.)